Hungerburg

 Old Tappeiner just nods and grumbles: "I know it myself and we all know it: becoming a whale would be the worst thing."

-While in the rural districts the Tyrolean People's Party as a merger of Farmers' Union, People's Association und Catholic Labour Despite the strong headwinds in Innsbruck, the Social Democrats under the leadership of Martin Rapoldi were able to win between 30 and 50% of the vote in the first elections in 1919.
-The fact that it did not work out for the comrades with the mayor's seat was due to the majorities in the municipal council through alliances of the other parties.
+With the new municipal council regulations of 1919, which provided for universal suffrage for all adults, the Innsbruck municipal council comprised 40 members.
+Of the 24,644 citizens called to the ballot box, an incredible 24,060 exercised their right to vote.
+Three women were already represented in the first municipal council with free elections.
+While in the rural districts the Tyrolean People's Party as a merger of Farmers' Union, People's Association und Catholic Labour Despite the strong headwinds in Innsbruck, the Social Democrats under the leadership of Martin Rapoldi were always able to win between 30 and 50% of the vote in the first elections in 1919.
+The fact that the Social Democrats did not succeed in winning the mayor's seat was due to the majorities in the municipal council formed by alliances with other parties.
 Liberals and Tyrolean People's Party was at least as hostile to social democracy as he was to the federal capital Vienna and the Italian occupiers.

 But high politics was only the framework of the actual misery.
 The as Spanish flu This epidemic, which has gone down in history, also took its toll in Innsbruck in the years following the war.
 Exact figures were not recorded, but the number of deaths worldwide is estimated at 27 - 50 million.
+In Innsbruck, at the height of the Spanish flu epidemic, it is estimated that around 100 people fell victim to the disease every day.
 Many Innsbruck residents had not returned home from the battlefields and were missing as fathers, husbands and labourers.
 Many of those who had made it back were wounded and scarred by the horrors of war.
-As late as February 1920, the "Tyrolean Committee of the Siberians" at the Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
+As late as February 1920, the „Tyrolean Committee of the Siberians" im Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
 Long after the war, the province of Tyrol still needed help from abroad to feed the population.
 Under the heading "Significant expansion of the American children's aid programme in Tyrol" was published on 9 April 1921 in the Innsbrucker Nachrichten to read: "Taking into account the needs of the province of Tyrol, the American representatives for Austria have most generously increased the daily number of meals to 18,000 portions.“

-„The municipal hospital abandoned the epidemic barracks in Pradl and made them available to the municipality for the construction of emergency flats.
-The necessary loan of 295 K (note: crowns) was approved for the construction of 7 emergency flats.“
+The municipal hospital abandoned the epidemic barracks in Pradl and made them available to the municipality for the construction of emergency flats.
+The necessary loan of 295 K (note: crowns) was approved for the construction of 7 emergency flats.

-Very little happened in the first few years.
-It was only with the currency restructuring and the introduction of the schilling as the new currency in 1925 under Chancellor Ignaz Seipel that Innsbruck began to recover, at least superficially, and was able to initiate the modernisation of the city.
-This led to what economists call a false boom.
-This Bubble brought the city of Innsbruck major projects such as the Tivoli, the municipal indoor swimming pool, the high road to the Hungerburg, the mountain railways to Mount Isel and the Nordkette, new schools and apartment blocks.
+With the currency reorganisation following the League of Nations loan under Chancellor Ignaz Seipel, not only banks and citizens picked themselves up, but public building contracts also increased again.
+Innsbruck modernised itself.
+There was what economists call a false boom.
+This short-lived economic recovery was a Bubble, However, the city of Innsbruck was awarded major projects such as the Tivoli, the municipal indoor swimming pool, the high road to the Hungerburg, the mountain railways to the Isel and the Nordkette, new schools and apartment blocks.
 The town bought Lake Achensee and, as the main shareholder of TIWAG, built the power station in Jenbach.
+The first airport was built in Reichenau in 1925, which also involved Innsbruck in air traffic 65 years after the opening of the railway line.
+In 1930, the university bridge connected the hospital in Wilten and the Höttinger Au.
+The Pembaur Bridge and the Prince Eugene Bridge were built on the River Sill.
 The signature of the new, large mass parties in the design of these projects cannot be overlooked.

 The first republic was a difficult birth from the remnants of the former monarchy and it was not to last long.
 Despite the post-war problems, however, a lot of positive things also happened in the First Republic.
 Subjects became citizens.
 What began in the time of Maria Theresa was now continued under new auspices.
 The change from subject to citizen was characterised not only by a new right to vote, but above all by the increased care of the state.
 State regulations, schools, kindergartens, labour offices, hospitals and municipal housing estates replaced the benevolence of the landlord, sovereigns, wealthy citizens, the monarchy and the church.

 To this day, much of the Austrian state and Innsbruck's cityscape and infrastructure are based on what emerged after the collapse of the monarchy.
 In Innsbruck, there are no conscious memorials to the emergence of the First Republic in Austria.
 The listed residential complexes such as the Slaughterhouse blockthe Pembaurblock or the Mandelsbergerblock oder die Pembaur School are contemporary witnesses turned to stone.
+Every year since 1925, World Savings Day has commemorated the introduction of the schilling.
+Children and adults should be educated to handle money responsibly.

 Franz Baumann and Tyrolean modernism

 The First World War not only brought ruling dynasties and empires to an end, the 1920s also saw many changes in art, music, literature and architecture.
 While jazz, atonal music and expressionism failed to establish themselves in little Innsbruck, a handful of architects changed the cityscape in an astonishing way.
 Inspired by new forms of design such as the Bauhaus style, skyscrapers from the USA and the Soviet Modernism from the revolutionary USSR, sensational projects emerged in Innsbruck.
 The best-known representatives of the avant-garde who brought about this new way of designing public space in Tyrol were Lois Welzenbacher, Siegfried Mazagg, Theodor Prachensky and Clemens Holzmeister.
-Each of these architects had their own idiosyncrasies, making the Tiroler Moderne is difficult to define clearly.
-What they all had in common was a departure from the classicist architecture of the pre-war period.
-Lois Welzenbacher wrote in 1920 in an article in the magazine Tyrolean highlands about the architecture of this period:
+Each of these architects had their own idiosyncrasies, making the Tiroler Moderne nur schwer eindeutig zu definieren ist.
+Allen gemeinsam war die Abwendung von der klassizistischen Architektur der Vorkriegszeit unter gleichzeitiger Beibehaltung typischer alpiner Materialien und Elemente unter dem Motto Form follows function.
+Lois Welzenbacher schrieb 1920 in einem Artikel der Zeitschrift Tyrolean highlands about the architecture of this period:

 "As far as we can judge today, it is clear that the 19th century lacked the strength to create its own distinct style.
 It is the age of stillness...
 Thus details were reproduced with historical accuracy, mostly without any particular meaning or purpose, and without a harmonious overall picture that would have arisen from factual or artistic necessity."

 The best-known and most impressive representative of the so-called Tiroler Moderne was Franz Baumann (1892 - 1974).
 Unlike Holzmeister or Welzenbacher, he had no academic training.
 Baumann was born in Innsbruck in 1892, the son of a postal clerk.
 The theologian, publicist and war propagandist Anton Müllner, alias Bruder Willram became aware of Franz Baumann's talent as a draughtsman and enabled the young man to attend the Staatsgewerbeschule, today's HTL, at the age of 14.
 It was here that he met his future brother-in-law Theodor Prachensky.
 Together with Baumann's sister Maria, the two young men went on excursions in the area around Innsbruck to paint pictures of the mountains and nature.
 During his school years, he gained his first professional experience as a bricklayer at the construction company Huter & Söhne.
-In 1910 Baumann followed his friend Prachensky to Merano to work for the company Musch & Lun to work.
-At the time, Merano was Tyrol's most important tourist resort with international spa guests.
-Under the architect Adalbert Erlebach, he gained his first experience in the planning of large-scale projects such as hotels and cable cars.
+In 1910 Baumann followed his friend Prachensky to Merano to work for the company Musch & Lun zu arbeiten.
+Meran war damals Tirols wichtigster Tourismusort mit internationalen Kurgästen.
+Unter dem Architekten Adalbert Erlebach machte er erste Erfahrungen bei der Planung von Großprojekten wie Hotels und Seilbahnen.
+Wie den Großteil seiner Generation riss der Erste Weltkrieg auch Baumann aus Berufsleben und Alltag.
+An der Italienfront erlitt er im Kampfeinsatz einen Bauchschuss, von dem er sich in einem Lazarett in Prag erholte.
+In dieser ansonsten tatenlosen Zeit malte er Stadtansichten von Bauwerken in und rund um Prag.
+Diese Bilder, die ihm später bei der Visualisierung seiner Pläne helfen sollten, wurden in seiner einzigen Ausstellung 1919 präsentiert.

 Baumann's breakthrough came in the second half of the 1920s.
 He was able to win the tenders for the remodelling of the Weinhaus Happ in the old town and the Nordkettenbahn railway.
 In addition to his creativity and ability to think holistically, he was also able to harmonise his architectural approach with the legal situation and the modern requirements of tendering in the 1920s.
 Construction was a state matter, the Tyrolean Heritage Protection Association together with the district administration, was the final authority responsible for the assessment and authorisation of construction projects.
 During his time in Merano, Baumann was already involved with the Homeland Security Association came into contact with it.
 Kunibert Zimmeter had founded this association together with Gotthard Graf Trapp in the final years of the monarchy.
 In "Our Tyrol.
 A heritage book" he wrote: